Stanley Battle: Early life and education

 Battle is a native of Springfield, Massachusetts Battle holds four degrees.
 In 1973, he earned a Bachelor of Arts in sociology from Springfield College; a Master of Social Work from the University of Connecticut in 1975; and a Master of Public Health and Doctorate in social welfare policy from the University of Pittsburgh in 1979 and 1980 respectively.
 Battle later completed the Institute for Educational Management at Harvard University and the Millennium Leadership Institute of the American Association of State Colleges and Universities.

 Career

-Battle's career in academics spans over 3 decades.
-Starting in 1980, he was an assistant professor at the University of Minnesota School of Social Work.
+Battle's academic career spans more than three decades.
+He began his career in 1980 as an assistant professor at the University of Minnesota School of Social Work.
 From there, Battle would serve at public and private institutions, including Boston University, the University of Connecticut, Eastern Connecticut State University, and the University of Wisconsin–Milwaukee, where he served as vice chancellor of student and multicultural affairs from 2000 to 2003.